Skip to main content

 Physical device Layout buttonPhysical device Layout button

-In the layout view, click the Turn ON button to enter edit mode.
-Add parts slots, parts, and direct ports to the hardware chassis by dragging and dropping the grey icons from the left column onto either the Front or the Back representation of the device.
+In the layout view, click Turn ON to enter edit mode.
+Add parts slots, parts, and direct ports to the hardware chassis by dragging and dropping the icons from the left column onto the Front or Back of the device.

-1. Go to the CI details page and click the link to the hardware model page (highlighted):
+1. On the device details page, click the link to the hardware model.

 Link to hardware modelLink to hardware model

-2. Click the Model Layout button and add the missing part slots, direct ports, or blade slots to the hardware model:
+2. Click Model Layout and add the missing ports and slots to match the actual physical hardware.

 Device Type and Hardware Type

-For example, 50 devices are discovered with hardware Dell PE1950 and are classified as "unknown".
-Auto-discovery also creates a PE1950 hardware model, which you can edit by changing the Type to "regular (rack mountable)" and assigning a Size of "1".
-All associated devices will automatically change type to "physical device" and any future device discovery with hardware PE1950 is automatically categorized as physical.
+If many devices share the same hardware model, change the type on the hardware model to update all of them at once.
+For example, if 50 devices are discovered with hardware Dell PE1950 and classified as unknown, you can edit the PE1950 hardware model by changing the Type to regular (rack mountable) and assigning a Size of 1.
+All associated devices automatically change to physical and any future discovery with hardware PE1950 is categorized as physical.

-1. Go to the Device list page under Resources > All Devices.
+1. Navigate to Resources > Compute > All Devices.

-4. Choose the new device type for the selected devices and click Change Type for devices.
+4. Select the new device type and click Change.

-1. Go to Tools > Templates & Bulk Operations > Image files.
+1. Navigate to Tools > Templates and Bulk Operations > Image Files.

 Adding images for hardwareAdding images for hardware